vJechsmayr/PythonAlgorithms/CONTRIBUTING.md

 ## Which PR's will be accepted?
 * Ones you are assigned to
 * Your PR has to link the Issue
-* Your Solution must be correct - you can check ist on LeetCode (submit) if it works on different test-cases
+* Your Solution must be correct - you can check 1st on LeetCode (submit) if it works on different test-cases